hackclub/blot/docs/TUNING.md

 You'll need to tune your blot after assembly, and every once-and-a-while when it's drawing something incorrectly.

+We recommend using the [Blot logo](./test_pattern.js) as a test image.
+It's a good way to see if your blot is drawing correctly, with a good variety of straight, curved, & diagonal lines.

 **My blot only draws in diagonal lines!**

 This probably means that only one of your motors is turning correctly take the belt off your blot and hold each motors axle to see which motor is behaving, erratically or weekly. ￼